echo4eva/echo4eva/README.md

 **Just some stuff about me:**
 - I love kpop, mostly LOONA 🌙
-- I'm an FPS junky 🔫 getting into lifesims 🚜
+- I'm a "retired" FPS tryhard junky 🔫 getting into lifesims, living a peaceful life 🚜
 - I love Mabinogi ⚔️🛡️
 - Creativity is my life source, video editing, photography, music, fashion, and coding fits with it 🎵✏️